 Pepperdine University Ranked 46 in U.S. News Best Colleges Rankings

-Advancing from number 48 to number 45, Pepperdine’s Seaver College was recognized as maintaining one of the country’s “Best Undergraduate Business Programs,” a ranking that is determined solely by surveys of business school deans and senior faculty.
+Advancing one spot to number 44, Pepperdine’s Seaver College was recognized as maintaining one of the country’s “Best Undergraduate Business Programs,” a ranking that is determined solely by surveys of business school deans and senior faculty.

-Pepperdine also advanced a full 11 spots, from number 29 to number 18, as one of America’s “Best Colleges for Veterans.”
-Pepperdine is an active participant in the Yellow Ribbon GI Education Enhancement Program, which enables 72 percent of the University’s current student veterans to attend tuition free.
+Placing at number 20, Pepperdine was named as one of America’s “Best Colleges for Veterans.”
+Pepperdine is an active participant in the Yellow Ribbon GI Education Enhancement Program, which enables 80 percent of the University’s current student veterans to attend tuition-free.

 In an assessment of which colleges and universities offer students the best value, Pepperdine placed number 39 in the nation, a ranking that, according to the publication, “takes into account a school's academic quality, as indicated by its 2019 U.S. News Best Colleges ranking and the 2017–2018 net cost of attendance for a student who received the average level of need-based financial aid.”

 For additional information about the 2019 rankings, visit the U.S. News & World Report website.